kebaldwi/DNAC-TEMPLATES/TUTORIALS/AdvancedVelocity.md

 ## Network Profile Compliance

-To exclude specific commands from compliance checks in Cisco Catalyst Center, you can use the **ignore-compliance** flags.
+To exclude specific commands from compliance checks in Catalyst Center, you can use the **ignore-compliance** flags.
 These flags, added to your templates, tell Catalyst Center to bypass compliance checks for commands within those boundaries.
 Specifically, you can enclose the commands you want to omit with:

 ```J2
  ! @ start-ignore-compliance